av1-community-contributors/codec-wiki/docs/filtering/deband.md

 ---
-label: Deband
+title: Deband
-order: 200
+sidebar_position: 2
 ---

-# Detelecine
+# Deband

+To be filled.